abaddon/POC_DDD_ddmandate/README.md

 ![Context Map](https://raw.githubusercontent.com/abaddon/POC_DDD_ddmandate/master/docs/ContextsMap.jpg)
 To manage a DD Payment there are at least 4 context involved:
 ### Legal
-Here we have manage all the rules (business logic) related to a DD mandate subscription.
+Here we have manage all the rules (business logic) related to a DD mandate subscription like:
+- The Contract is created correclty?
-The debtor is validated (the firm checke its scope is manage correctly the DD Mandate request and its document (called Contract).
+The debtor is valid? (the firm checked who is the bank account owner? its scope is manage correctly the DD Mandate request and its document (called Contract).
 In this context we have to validate if we can accept a mandate